michaelcontento/redux-storage/README.md

 //
 // Note: The reducer does nothing special!
 It just listens for the LOAD
 //       action and merge in the provided state :)
-// Note: A cusom merger function can be passed as second argument const reducer = storage.reducer(combineReducers(reducers));
+// Note: A custom merger function can be passed as second argument const reducer = storage.reducer(combineReducers(reducers));

 // Now it's time to decide which storage engine should be used